gkadeoti/datahakerman_final_project/README.md

 ​
 Hint: index value of Septon needs to be found first; it is smaller than 20.
 ​
-* File type manipulation and formatting
+* File type manipulation and formatting:
 ​
 Three files are presented, one CSV, one TXT and one JSON file.
 Each contain 1000 rows of data.
 There are two challenges, both involving collating these files into one data frame.
 The fields in all files are:
 ​